AppAndFlow/react-native-quickpicker/README.md

         doneButtonTextStyle: ?Object, // change the styling of the done button's
         // text, if you haven't redefined the topRow and kept the default one.
         useNativeDriver: boolean, // use Native Driver for animated or not.
 Default is false.

+        // the following props can only be set if pickerType value is 'date'.
+        // it use the same API as DatePickerIOS or DatePickerAndroid depending on the os.
+        pickerType: ?enum('normal', 'date'), // default value is 'normal'
+        mode: ?enum('date', 'time', 'datetime', 'calendar', 'spinner', 'default'),
+        minimumDate: ?Date,
+        maximumDate: ?Date,
     }
 ```